javad-hajiani/ProcessLogger/README.md

-# ProcessLogger
+# pmonitor ProcessLogger

 ## Getting Started

-This script help us for logging created or killed process.Its my experience for our servers
+This script help us for logging created or killed process and ports.Its my experience for our servers

 You Can Logging Process Into File or Local Syslog or Directly Send to Syslog Server.